 In part one of this blog, we discussed the challenges of FASB 842 and what you can do to meet the compliance standards.

 You can determine whether or not a lease is a Finance or Operating lease by creating a Classification Test.
-You’ll be prompted with a list of questions to help determine which kind of lease you're working with, including key concepts like Property Title transfer (to Lessee) by the end of the Lease Term, and percentage of economic life of the lease property for the non-cancellable lease term.
+You will be prompted with a list of questions to help determine which kind of lease you are working with, including key concepts like Property Title transfer (to Lessee) by the end of the Lease Term, and percentage of economic life of the lease property for the non-cancellable lease term.

 Our classification test is principles-based, allowing you to apply your own business-specific rules for classifying the Right-of-Use Asset.